BieHDC/sundar/README.md

 - `leaveemptyrooms` to make the bot leave rooms it is alone in.
 - `broadcast` broadcasts a message to all joined rooms.

-- `cluster` and it's subcommands to run commands against a cluster of rooms.
+- `roomlistcommand` and it's subcommands to run commands against a cluster of rooms.
 - `say` is meant to be combined with `cluster cmd` to broadcast a message in a room cluster.